willrob-lab/pygame-space-shooter/README.md

 - Destroy enemies and avoid getting hit

 ## Installation
--clone the repo
-git clone https://github.com/willrob-lab/pygame-space-shooter.git
+-copy and paste this in your terminal: git clone https://github.com/willrob-lab/pygame-space-shooter.git cd pygame-space-shooter
-cd pygame-space-shooter

-_ install Pygame
-pip install pygame
+-install Pygame (if you dont have it already ) paste this in your terminal: pip install pygame

 _Run game:
-python game.py
+paste this in your terminal: python game.py